rcullito/yapi/README.md

 Latest release **v0.3.2** - see [releases](https://github.com/cmfatih/yapi/releases)

-Binary files compiled on Linux (64bit) with Go cross compiling support.
+The binary files are compiled on Linux (64bit) with Go cross compiling support.
 Please [compile](#compile-source) your own yapi binary if you have Go on your system.
 See [known issues](#known-issues)